itzliquauhtli/finding_disk_galaxies_research/README.md

 # finding_disk_galaxies_research

 Code for generating images from FITS data for use in a public galaxy categorization effort.
-Adapted by Dylan Bateman, Undergraduate studying Physics at the University of Missouri, from code made available by Min-Su Shin at https://astromsshin.github.io/science/code/Python_fits_image/index.html.
+Adapted by Dylan Bateman, Undergraduate studying Physics at the University of Missouri, from code made available by Min-Su Shin at his page, [Python code to convert FITS files to images (including the OpenEXR format)](https://astromsshin.github.io/science/code/Python_fits_image/index.html).

 ### small_sample